-Universal Express allows you to skip the lines at the majority of the attractions inside Universal Studios Florida and Universal's Islands of Adventure.
-There is also a Universal Express option for Universal's Volcano Bay water theme park.
+Universal Express allows you to skip the lines at most Universal Studios Florida and Universal's Islands of Adventure attractions and access priority seating at shows.
+(It is a separate purchase to include Universal's Volcano Bay.)

 - Harry Potter and the Forbidden Journey